• Skip to primary navigation

 Researchers found that children who ate higher amounts of gluten during the first five years of their lives had an increased risk for developing celiac disease.
 These results were published in the Journal of American Medicine on August 13, 2019.

 Celiac disease is an autoimmune disease.
-When someone with celiac disease consumes gluten, a grain found primarily in wheat, barley and rye, their immune system launches an attack of the healthy tissue of the small intestine.
+When someone with celiac disease consumes gluten, a grain found primarily in wheat, barley, rye, and sometimes oats, their immune system launches an attack of the healthy tissue of the small intestine.
 The small intestine is essential for nutrient distribution and absorption.

 Researchers found that children who consumed a higher intake of gluten had a 6.1 percent increased risk of developing celiac disease autoimmunity (defined as positive tissue transglutaminase autoantibodies) and a 7.2 percent increased risk of developing celiac disease per each additional gram of gluten consumed per day.